Sawndip/probabilistic-spiking-neural-networks/README.md

 ## Reusability of the written C++ code as a library for other projects.

 ## Wrappers for python, MATLAB, R, etc

+## Performance considerations for huge networks.
+The goal of the project is to use only relatively small networks thus perofmance is a secondary goal.